IceTharu/kmeans/README.md

 # kmeans
-A Kmeans Algorithm created for Alpaca.
+A Kmeans algorithm created for Alpaca Japan.
+All functions used are in the file kmeans_functions.py, while two test cases are in the file kmeans.py.

 ## With 4 normally distributed point distributions randomly generated.
 - After initializing 4 normal distributions with 4 randomly generated cluster centres, this was the output result.
 Needing only 3 iterations.